AdrianBaugh/PetSittingService/web/docs/index.md

 ```html
 <script type="text/javascript" src="assets/searchPlaylists.js"></script>
 ```
 This line links an external JavaScript file named "searchPlaylists.js".
 Notice this file is not located in the "assets" folder.
-Instead it's under "src/pages".
+Instead, it's under "src/pages".
 When using [Webpack](https://www.freecodecamp.org/news/an-intro-to-webpack-what-it-is-and-how-to-use-it-8304ecdc3c60/), the references to JavaScript (JS) files from an HTML file might not match the original source path.
 This discrepancy occurs because Webpack transforms and bundles multiple JavaScript files into a single output file during the build process.
 This searchPlaylists.js file is responsible for handling the functionality related to searching playlists.

 - CSS Style: